javascript-tutorial/en.javascript.info/1-js/4-data-types/02-garbage-collection/article.md

 Some of the optimizations:

 - **Generational collection** -- objects are split into two sets: "new ones" and "old ones".
 Many objects appear, do their job and die fast, so they can be cleaned up more aggressively.
 Those "new" that survive for long enough, become "old".
 - **Incremental collection** -- if there are many objects, and we try to walk and mark the whole object set at once, it may take some time and introduce visible delays.
 So the engine tries to split the job into pieces.
 Then pieces are executed one at a time.
-That requires some extra bookkeeping in-between them to stay consistent.
+That requires some extra bookkeeping between them.
 - **Idle-time collection** -- the garbage collector tries to run only while the CPU is idle, to reduce the possible effect on the execution.

-In-depth understanding of these optimization is also possible, there's no magic, but it requires a lot of under-the-hood digging.
+Detailed learning of these optimization is also possible, but it requires a lot of under-the-hood digging.
 Javascript engines implement garbage collection differently.
-And -- what's even more important, things change, so going really deep "in advance" is probably not worth that.
-Unless, of course, it is a matter of pure interest.
+And -- what's even more important, things change, so going really deep "in advance", without a real need is probably not worth that.
+Unless, of course, it is a matter of pure interest, then there will be some links for you below.

 ## Summary